Wilderness First Aid (Hybrid)

 What happens if I fail the Hybrid Wilderness First Aid (WFA) certification test?
 Do I get to retake it?

 You will have three (3) attempts to pass your online test with an 80% or better.
-It’s our strong recommendation that if you fail your WFA online test twice, you reach out to your WFA instructor via email to ask for some support.
+It’s our strong recommendation that if you fail your WFA online test once, you reach out to your WFA instructor via email to ask for some support.
 Our instructors are committed to your success and will be willing to schedule a call with you to help you understand where you went wrong and help you better understand medical concepts, diagnosis, current v/s anticipated medical problems.

 What is different between the Wilderness First Aid (WFA) training and Wilderness First Responder (WFR) training?
 Which training should I take?